Phone: +33 (0)1 34 86 77 01 | email : info@excilone.com

 Standardizing the IHC staining process using the PRS tool offers several advantages in antibody validation:

-Quantitative assessment: The predetermined quantification of the surrogate antigens enables quantitative assessment of the intensity of the staining, thus facilitating the objective assessment of the performance of the antibodies used.
+Quantitative assessment : Predetermined quantification of surrogate antigens allows for quantitative assessment of staining intensity, thus facilitating objective evaluation of the performance of the antibodies used.

-Quality control: The PRS tool serves as a quality control measure, allowing users to verify the reliability and consistency of antibody staining between different batches and experiments.
+Quality control : The PRS tool serves as a quality control measure, allowing users to verify the reliability and consistency of antibody staining between different lots and experiments.

-Workflow efficiency: Standardization of the staining process streamlines workflow procedures, reduces variability, and optimizes laboratory efficiency in IHC testing; there is more control tissue pattern to be deposited on the slide in addition to the tissue to be tested
+Workflow efficiency : Standardizing the staining process streamlines workflow procedures, reduces variability, and optimizes laboratory efficiency in IHC testing; no more control tissue pattern to deposit on the slide in addition to the test tissue.

-PRS eliminates false negative/positive staining results through 100% slide control; each IHC slide is assessed individually.
+PRS eliminates false negative/positive staining results with 100% slide control; each IHC slide is evaluated individually.

-PRS ensures accurate and consistent results while complying with ISO 15189 standards.
+PRS ensures accurate and consistent results while meeting ISO 15189 standards.
 Primary and secondary protein targets with certified antigen expression levels are recognized as an ISO 13485 medical device.
-PRS helps in achieving accreditation and regulatory compliance with ISO15189, CLIA and ACP standards.
+PRS helps achieve accreditation and regulatory compliance with ISO 15189, CLIA, and ACP standards.

 • With all IHC platforms (Ventana, Agilent, Leica, etc.).

-• With different pre-treatments (none, with proteases, heated with Citrate and EDTA).
+• With different pretreatments (without, proteases, thermal in Citrate and EDTA).